 John Riewerts (15:19):

 Yeah, yeah.
 Great question.
 So at a high level, more pretty architecture slides with cool icons.
 But, yeah, I mean, you can break down those different use cases we mentioned.
 I mentioned the first three.
-We, from a technical perspective, see them in a different lens, whether it’s analytics, audience engagement, or audience management, and then finally, real time engagement.
-Ultimately, from a technical perspective, most of the use cases fall within those realms, collaboration being a horizontal across those.
+We, from a technical perspective, see them through a different lens, whether it’s analytics, audience engagement, or audience management, and then finally, real-time engagement.
+Ultimately, from a technical perspective, most of the use cases fall within those realms, collaboration being horizontal across those.

 John Riewerts (15:56):

-And so, here’s a couple of quick, one word based use cases, or groups of use cases, that we often deal with, with our clients.
+And so, here are a couple of quick, one-word-based use cases, or groups of use cases, that we often deal with, with our clients.
 A couple, let’s get down into the weeds type examples, and we could talk through the different technologies.
 It might be something, we could start with very traditional use cases.
 I have 20 different feeds of data.
 How do I get that 20 different feeds of data into a single data model, that I can ultimately action, and campaign against?

 John Riewerts (16:36):

 We’ll start with the most basic of use cases, right?
 So this gets into, “Okay, how do we link this data together?
 How do we build a brand identity graph that we can use to recognize these 20, or 50, or 100 different data types, or categories of data that we can bring together to ultimately activate.”
-So, it might be a simple campaigning across multiple channels, which gets into multi channel measurement.
+So, it might be simple campaigning across multiple channels, which gets into the multi-channel measurement.